How should naval architecture courses be organised?

 • Keep facilities and technical services predictable: clear booking processes, maintenance schedules and quick status updates.

-• Measure and close the loop: response times to student queries, change lead times, timetable stability and actions taken following student feedback.
+• Measure and close the loop: response times to student queries, change lead times, timetable stability and the actions taken following student feedback.

 How Student Voice Analytics helps you